How many rings do I need?

 What size rings do I need?

 Rings should typically be 1/2" larger than the rod size, such as a 2" diameter ring with a 1 1/2" diameter rod.
 Note that our rod sizes indicate the outer diameter while our ring sizes indicate the inner diameter.
-You can also use rings that are only 1/4" larger than the rod in most cases, so long as you do not have Mitered Returns, Bypass brackets, or intend to use Through-Ring Wands.
+You can also use rings that are only 1/4" larger than the rod in most cases, so long as you do not have Mitered Returns or Bypass brackets.

 Please note below several case-specific scenarios:

-For Curved French returns, a ring that is 1/4" larger than the rod diameter will work.
-For Mitered French returns, in order to "turn the corner", you will need larger rings: 3/4" diameter rods will need a 1 1/4" ring, 1" diameter rods will need a 1 1/2" ring, 1 1/4" diameter rods will need a 2" ring, 1 1/2" diameter rods will need a 2 1/2" ring, and 2" diameter rods will need a 3" ring.
+For curved French returns, a ring that is 1/4" larger than the rod diameter will work.
+For Mitered French returns, in order to "turn the corner", you will need larger rings: 3/4" diameter rods will need a 1 1/4" ring, 1" diameter rods will need a 1 1/2" ring, 1 1/4" diameter rods will need a 2" ring, and 1 1/2" diameter rods will need a 2 1/2" ring.
 This is expecially important for rods that are not spliced.
 Alternatively, if a rod with Mitered French returns is spliced then you can load rings onto the face of the rod from the splice and will not need a larger ring if you don't intend to "turn the corner".

 If using an Existing Rod